On the Horizon recalls two pivotal events of World War II through the eyes of witnesses, victims, and two children who would meet much later.

 Recommended for: ages 10-14

 Lois Lowry’s father was a Navy surgeon.
 Some her earliest memories are of the years he was stationed in Honolulu in the years just before the event known as Pearl Harbor.
 She remembers playing on the beach with her grandmother as her dad took home movies with an old Bell & Howell.
 Years later, when visiting her aging folks, Dad gave her the old film to save on VCR.
-One night, while watching the video with dinner guests, a friend with a navy back ground suddenly leaned forward.
+One night, while watching the video with dinner guests, a friend with a navy background suddenly leaned forward.
 “Look on the horizon,” he said.
 “That’s the Arizona.”
 The gray bulk of a battleship, barely visible in the mist, trolled the blue ocean behind little Lois and her grandmother.
-Only months later, it wold become a permanent tomb for hundreds of American Sailors.
+Only months later, it would become a permanent tomb for hundreds of American Sailors.

 Four years later, a bomb would flatten the city of Hiroshima.
 Miles away, a boy named Koichi Seii witnessed the strange cloud that bloomed on the horizon.
 Later he and his mother would move to Tokyo around the same time Lois Lowry’s family moved there while her father was stationed at the Navy hospital.
 The boy worked at his family’s shop while the girl spent her free hours pedaling around Tokyo on her green bicycle.